Timeline of the Holocaust

-A timeline of the Holocaust is detailed in the events listed below.
+A timeline of the Holocaust is detailed in the events which are listed below.
 Also referred to as the Shoah (in Hebrew), the Holocaust was a genocide in which some six million European Jews were killed by Nazi Germany and its World War II collaborators.
 About 1.5 million of the victims were children.
 Two-thirds of the nine million Jews who had resided in Europe were murdered.
-The following timeline has been compiled from a variety of sources including the United States Holocaust Memorial Museum.
+The following timeline has been compiled from a variety of sources, including the United States Holocaust Memorial Museum.